Failing to Keep Time Records Can Come Back to Bite You

 Is it Discrimination to Call Someone a Psycho?

-The Situation: An employee is a veteran who suffers from PTSD.
+the situation An employee is a veteran who suffers from PTSD.
 His supervisor refers to him as a “psycho” to some of his co workers on a number of occasions.
-Could this constitute discrimination?…READ MORE
+Could this constitute discrimination? the ruling It might.
+A manufacturing company based in Wyoming recently settled a case with the EEOC which involved similar allegations, […]

 Can Ability to Work Overtime Be an Essential Function of a Job?

-The Situation: An employee’s medical condition prevents him from being able to work overtime.
-If the employer terminates him as a result, could this be disability discrimination?…READ MORE
+the situation An employee’s medical condition prevents him from being able to work overtime.
+If the employer terminates him as a result, could this be disability discrimination? the ruling Maybe not.
+A federal court in Texas recently granted an employer’s motion for summary judgment in a case involving this issue, finding that overtime was an […]

 Workplace Harassment Reporting—Is There an App for That?

-The Situation: According to the EEOC and other sources, a large majority of all workplace harassment goes unreported.
+the situation According to the EEOC and other sources, a large majority of all workplace harassment goes unreported.
 Perhaps this is because employees don’t feel comfortable reporting workplace harassment.
 But perhaps it is also because employers don’t always ask the right questions or utilize the best information-gathering methods.
-So how can artificial intelligence be used to address this issue?…READ MORE
+So how can artificial intelligence be used […]

 Does Refusing a Request to Work Remotely Equal Discrimination?